jburson/bible-data/README.md

 # bible-data
-Well-formatted data for building innovative Bible apps.
+JSON formatted data for building innovative Bible apps.
 Use with permission of the copyright holders.

 ### Versions Included
 - CSB